agboytsov/agboytsov/README.md

 <h1>Hi there 👋</h1>
-I am a Python (and sometimes - JS) developer from Moscow with a strong legal (almost PhD in Law) background.
+I am a Fullstack Python (and vanilla js + Vue) senior developer from Moscow with a strong legal (almost PhD in Law) background.

 <h2>Key points:</h2>